 ACAP has many placement partners who offer placement opportunities to our students.
 We will provide you with a range of resources to support you in your own search.
 You will be assigned to a Placement Partnership Adviser who will support you through the process.
 Some placements are assigned, but many students prefer to find their own placement organisation to ensure they gain experience that matches their needs and interests.

 We highly recommend you begin networking, exploring and volunteering as soon as possible to give you the best chance of securing a great placement when the time comes.
 It can take up to 6 months to secure a placement if you have not done some groundwork previously.

-Each School will contact students at the most appropriate time to provide all the information you need to get ready for placement.
+Each discipline will contact students at the most appropriate time to provide all the information you need to get ready for placement.

 Should you require further information before that time, or if you have any questions about placement, please contact your respective Discipline.